chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 This is where the reduce operation shines!

-So let's jump right into the code and learn how we can leverage R and the tidyverse to write elegant, readable code that can join an arbitrary number of datasets on shared columns
+So let's jump right into the code and learn how we can leverage R and the tidyverse to join an arbitrary number of datasets on shared columns with elegant, readable code